TechLabs-Berlin/ws24-skillswap/DS/data/02_factors_dtypes/02_Attributes_explained.md

-# Overview of Assumptions and Answer Opportunities
+# Overview of Assumptions and Answer Options

 ## 01 Personal Info